oracle/terraform-ceph-installer/README.md

 The infrastructure resources include:
 - Virtual Cloud Network (VCN) (optional)
 - Subnet (optional)
-- Compute instances for the Ceph Admin, Monitor, and OSD
+- Compute instances for the Ceph Admin, Monitor, and Object Storage Devices (OSDs)
 - Block Storage for the Compute Nodes (optional)

 ## Cluster Configuration Overview

-The exact configuration of the cluster is controlled by the variables defined in a Terraform script (such as variables.tf.)
+The exact configuration of the cluster is controlled by the variables defined in a Terraform script (such as variables.tf).
 There are three example files, variables.ex[1,2,3], which can be renamed variables.tf to create different configurations.
 By changing the values of those variables, one can decide:
-- wheather to create a new VCN or use an existing one
+- whether to create a new VCN or use an existing one
-- wheather to create subnet(s) or use existing one(s)
+- whether to create subnet(s) or use existing one(s)
 - the number and shapes of compute nodes for the Admin, Monitor, and OSD nodes
-- wheather to create Block Storage volumes for the OSDs
+- whether to create Block Storage volumes for the OSDs
 - the placement of the subnets and the compute nodes on the Availability Domains

 ### Example 1

 The configuration provided in this example will provision:
-- a VCN with a CIDR block of 10.0.0.0/16
+- a VCN with a Classless Inter-Domain Routing (CIDR) block of 10.0.0.0/16
 - three subnets with CIDR blocks of 10.0.1.0/24, 10.0.2.0/24, and 10.0.3.0/24 on availability domains 1, 2, and 3
 - a Compute instance with a shape of "VM.Standard1.1" for Ceph Admin / Deployer
 - a Compute instance with a shape of "VM.Standard1.2" for Ceph Monitors